vgene/bencher_scrape/README.md

 4. Start up gnuplot by simply typing: `gnuplot`

-5. In gnuplot's REPL, type: `load "gnuplot-script"`
+5. In gnuplot's REPL, type: `filename="bench-sanity.data"; load "gnuplot-script"`

 ## What Changes are we Measuring?